sferik/twitter-ruby/README.md

     Twitter.search("#ruby -rt", :lang => "ja", :rpp => 1).results.first.text

-The search result object returned by `Twitter::Client#search` includes some metadata about the search
-results:

-    Twitter.search("to:justinbieber marry me", :rpp => 3, :result_type => "recent").max_id => 28857935752

-The `max_id` attribute can be used in your next search query as the `:since_id` parameter to only return newer tweets.

 Certain methods require authentication.
 To get your Twitter OAuth credentials, register an app at http://dev.twitter.com/apps